 How A2P 10 DLC is Changing The Game in Short & Long Code Use

 Since A2P (application-to-person) traffic on long codes historically has not been supported by the carriers, businesses have been forced to utilize short codes for their A2P needs.
 However, for carriers that are opting to launch and support A2P for 10 DLC in the USA, this limitation will be lifted and A2P traffic will be allowed (with new guidelines).

-T-Mobile/Sprint and AT&T’s new Code of Conduct prohibits the use of shared originators, therefore, Shared Short Codes will no longer be an acceptable format for A2P messaging.
+T-Mobile and AT&T’s new Code of Conduct prohibits the use of shared originators, therefore, Shared Short codes are not an acceptable format for A2P messaging.

 Wireless Carriers Launching 10 DLC

 Each wireless carrier is launching their A2P 10 DLC capabilities with unique guidelines and on different timelines.
 We’ve outlined the current status of carrier launches for you on this page and will continue to update you with what we know, how the changes will affect you, and what you can do to ensure the optimum benefits of your services and solutions with us.